-The current document provides the relevant information to allow the Competent Authority to undertake an Appropriate Assessment of the proposed rehabilitation works at Ballinloughane Bridge, Co.
+The current document provides the relevant information to allow the Competent Authority to undertake an Appropriate Assessment of the proposed rehabilitation works at Kileengarrif Bridge, Co.
 Limerick.
 A 'Screening for Appropriate Assessment' determined that significant impacts on the conservation objectives of the Lower River Shannon SAC were likely in the absence of mitigation measures.
-This report is included in Appendix 1 of the current report.
-The impacts identified were direct, indirect and cumulative water quality, invasive species and disturbance impacts.
+The impacts identified were indirect and cumulative water quality, invasive species and disturbance impacts.
 Mitigation to reduce or avoid these impacts are required and are set out here in this Natura Impact Statement.